Hanau shootings

-The Hanau shootings (Anschläge in Hanau) occurred on 19 February 2020, when nine people were killed and five others wounded in a terrorist shooting spree by a far-right extremist targeting three bars and a kiosk in Hanau, near Frankfurt, Hesse, Germany.
-After the attacks the gunman, identified as Tobias Rathjen, returned to his apartment, where he killed his mother and then committed suicide.
+The Hanau shootings (Anschläge in Hanau) occurred on 19 February 2020, when ten people were killed and five others wounded in a domestic terrorist shooting spree by a far-right extremist targeting three bars and a kiosk in Hanau, near Frankfurt, Hesse, Germany.
+After the attacks the gunman, Tobias Rathjen, returned to his apartment, where he killed his mother and then committed suicide.
 The massacre was called an act of terrorism by the German Minister of Internal Affairs.